ericmshearer/OCepi/vignettes/OCepi.md

 #> 5 65+          29 29
 ```

-### Redaction {#redaction}
+### Redaction

-Depending on unit/program policy, any mention of HIV or AIDS may need to be removed from the dataset.
-While not yet exhaustive, this function accounts for several variations of HIV and AIDS.
-If found, a warning message is printed to the console.
+Depending on unit/program policy, any mention of HIV or AIDS may need to
+be removed from the dataset.
+While not yet exhaustive, this function
+accounts for several variations of HIV and AIDS.
+If found, a warning
+message is printed to the console.

 ``` r
 df <- data.frame(cause = c("cancer","hepatitis","COVID-19","HIV"))